-Before you can figure the amount to deposit, figure your FUTA tax liability for the quarter.
-To figure your tax liability, add the first \$7,000 of each employee's annual wages you paid during the quarter for FUTA wages paid and multiply that amount by .006.
+Before you can figure the amount to deposit, figure your FUTA tax liability for the guarter.
+To figure your tax liability, add the first \$7,000 of each employee's annual wages you paid during the quarter for FUTA wages paid and multiply that amount by 0.006.

 The tax rates are based on your receiving the maximum credit against FUTA taxes.
-You are entitled to the maximum credit if you paid all state unemployment tax by the due date of your Form 940 or if you weren't required to pay state unemployment tax during the calendar year due to your state experience rate.
+You're entitled to the maximum credit if you paid all state unemployment tax by the due date of your Form 940 or if you weren't required to pay state unemployment tax during the calendar year due to your state experience rate.

 Example.
-During the first quarter, you had three employees: Employees A, B, and C. You paid \$11,000 to Employee A, \$2,000 to Employee B, and \$4,000 to Employee C. None of the payments made were exempt from FUTA tax.
+During the first quarter, you had three employees: Mary Smith, George Jones, and Jane Moore.
+You paid \$11,000 to Mary, \$2,000 to George, and \$4,000 to Jane.
+None of the payments made were exempt from FUTA tax.